moov-io/watchman/README.md

 | `US_CSL_DOWNLOAD_URL` | Use an alternate URL for downloading US Consolidated Screening List | Subresource of `api.trade.gov` |
 | `CSL_DOWNLOAD_TEMPLATE` | Same as `US_CSL_DOWNLOAD_URL` | |

-### Data persistence

-By design, Watchman **does not persist** (save) any data about the search queries or actions created.
-The only storage occurs in memory of the process and upon restart Watchman will have no files or data saved.
-Also, no in-memory encryption of the data is performed.

 ### FAQ

 #### Reporting hits to OFAC